PaR - Processes as Requirements

 - The Needs and benefits are numbered now, and they are now referenced in the explanations.

 But the detailed requirements are for "The Book" only.

 - The covers are simplified by removing the explanatory texts from the diagrams.

 - Impressum in "The Booklet" and "The Book" reworked completely to prepare

 publishing with ISBN, thanks to the author support of epubli.

 - Used the SWOT to rework "The Slide" and "The Page" for the challenges and

 solutions as well as the benefits.

-The PaRis diagrams now show the "Project" in the middle, partly behind the
+- The PaRis diagrams now show the "Project" cascaded in the middle, because helping the

-The page of Ralf Bürger (SSE) has been reduced to a PaR tidbit accordingly.
+On the page of Ralf (SSE) PaR has been reduced to a tidbit accordingly.